akshaytrikha/akshaytrikha.github.io/_posts/2024-02-08-material-property-prediction-1.markdown

 This seems reasonable.
 We're projecting the input of length 92 into 400 dimensions, then 100, then to a final 1 dimension.
 Hopefully in between the connections the neural network will be able to learn an ok representation.
 Since the network is so small I don't think choosing tanh will be much of a penalty over relu.

 So what do the individual layers' classes look like?
-Let's start with an abstract class that contains the potential methods we would need for a layer.
+Here's an abstract class that contains the potential methods we would need for a layer.

 ```Python
 class Module: